Songdo Central Park: Amenities

 The park has become popular with families in Songdo and Incheon, and draws day-visitors from the Seoul area.
 The forested area in the park also fills with daytime tents and campers on weekends.
-A patio on the east side of the park has cafes and small restaurants, and canoes are available for rental.
-A water-taxi service crosses the lake for transportation and tourism.
+A patio on the east side of the park has cafes and small restaurants.
+A water-taxi service crosses the lake for transportation and tourism, and kayaks can be rented.

 Central Park is accessible from the nearby Canal Walk shopping court or by Central Park Station of Incheon Metro Line 1.

 In popular culture

 Several scenes of the 2012 Gangnam Style music video by Psy were filmed in Songdo Central Park.
 First, there was a scene in the underground parking lot.
 This was where Psy had a dance battle with Yoo Jae-suk, who was wearing a yellow suit.
 In addition, there was another shot taken in the elevator of the same building.
 There Noh Hong-chul thrust his pelvis while Psy was rapping below him as the elevator door closes.